dormouse/Flask_Docs_ZhCn/api.rst

    This is a proxy.
 See :ref:`notes-on-proxies` for more information.

-   The request object is an instance of a :class:`~werkzeug.wrappers.Request` subclass and provides all of the attributes Werkzeug defines.
-This just shows a quick overview of the most important ones.
+   The request object is an instance of a :class:`~flask.Request`.

 Response Objects
 ----------------

 .. autoclass:: flask.Response
-   :members: set_cookie, max_cookie_size, data, mimetype, is_json, get_json

-   .. attribute:: headers

-      A :class:`~werkzeug.datastructures.Headers` object representing the response headers.

-   .. attribute:: status

-      A string with a response status.

-   .. attribute:: status_code

-      The response status as integer.
+    :members:
+    :inherited-members:
+    :exclude-members: json_module

 Sessions
 --------